julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 12 specific workings + 1 spell to bind a living plant to your threshold

 Structured in sequence.
-Available as a digital guide.
+Available as a digital guide: PDF, instant download, yours to keep.
 Price: $5.95

-Most failed protection work was not blamed on weak herbs, but on wrong timing, bad placement, broken thresholds, or skipped cleansing.
+---

-If your current protection rituals never seem to “hold,” read: **[12 Frequently-Made Protection Ritual Mistakes](/common-protection-rituals-mistakes/)**.
+*Not sure if your current approach is working? read: **[12 Frequently-Made Protection Ritual Mistakes]*(/common-protection-rituals-mistakes/)**.

 ---